BChan26/u5_redux_reducers/README.md

 - We also recieve an action as the second argument for our reducer, this is coming from redux when we wire this reducer to our store.

-- The action variable contains two things, a `Type` and an `Action`.
+- The action variable contains two things, a `Type` and an `Payload`.

 - We use a switch statement to check what the action type is, dependant on that type we'll perform some kind of state update utilizing the payload from the action. ( We'll set these up later on )